danielinoa/Hoopy/README.md

 ## License

 Hoopy is under the MIT License.
-Any credit would be appreciated in case you release a derivative of Hoopy.
+(Any credit would be appreciated in case you release a derivative of Hoopy)